iric-soft/km/README.rst

 Requirements:
 *************
-* Python 3.5.0 or later with `pip`_ and installed.
+* Python 3.6.0 or later with `pip`_ installed.

 .. _pip: https://pip.pypa.io/en/stable/installing/

 Usage:
 ******

-* Copy/past each line in a terminal.
+* Copy/paste each line in a terminal.
-* The virtual environment need to be loaded each time you open a new terminal, with this command:
+* The virtual environment needs to be loaded each time you open a new terminal, with this command:

 .. code:: shell